Florida Travel Blog

 • The smallest county in Florida is Liberty County with only 7,896 people.

 • In the 1890s up to 1900, Key West was the largest city in Florida with just over 18,000 people in 1890.
+Key West was also the wealthiest city in Florida in the late 1800s and early 1900s.

 • Tampa had 720 residents in 1880.